iotexproject/iotex-bootstrap/integration/exchange.md

 # 2. Interact with IoTeX Full Nodes

-Once the full nodes are fully synced, one can communicate with them on the [gRPC](https://grpc.io/) port specified in the configuration file.
+Once the full nodes are fully synced, one can communicate with them via [gRPC](https://grpc.io/) service specified in the configuration file.
 The details of APIs are specified in https://docs.iotex.io/#api-2-0, and the corresponding proto files are located at https://github.com/iotexproject/iotex-core/tree/master/proto/api.

 # 3. Common Integration Patterns